Diminished Value

 How will Oregon law decide if my vehicle has diminished in value?

-If you are not at-fault for the accident, then you may be able to recover from this economic loss through what is referred to as a “Diminished Value” claim.
+If you are not at fault for the accident, then you may be able to recover from this economic loss through what is referred to as a “Diminished Value” claim.
 At Johnson Law, we have helped countless individuals recover the economic loss that resulted from the property damage to their vehicles by bringing Diminished Value claims.
 We offer free consultations for diminished value claims.

 How much has my car diminished in value?